occiware/TOSCA-Studio/README.md

 3. In TOSCA-Studio, open the project `org.eclipse.cmf.occi.tosca.examples`.

-4. Launch the generator by clicking on the custon button `TOSCA Config`.
+4. Launch the generator by clicking on the custom button `TOSCA Config`.

 Shortly after, you would have new TOSCA configurations that appear.